pekrau/Au/README.md

 # Au: Markdown authoring tool

-- View and edit texts in chapters, optinally in sections and subsections.
+- View and edit texts in chapters, optionally in sections and subsections.
-- Links using URLs.
+- Allow URL links.
 - Search all text.
 - Indexing terms, allowing canonical form.
 - References.
 - Footnotes.
-- Compile to:
+- Export to:
   - DOCX
   - EPUB
   - PDF
   - HTML
+- Data stored in extended Markdown format.

-Written in Python using Tkinter.
+- Written in Python using Tkinter.